apendo-c8/camunda-training-apendo/part-03-bpmn-exception-handling/README.md

 > ⚠️ Stop the job workers first: `ctrl+C`

-1. Open a terminal window.
+1. Open a terminal window and navigate to the `part-03-bpmn-exception-handling/starter` folder.
+2. Start the image enhancement worker:
+    ```
+    python p3s-thumbnails-production.py
+    ```
-2. Navigate to the `python/windows` folder.
+3. Open a second terminal window and navigate to the `python/windows` folder.
-3. Start the job worker using:
+4. Start the job worker using:
-   `python part-03-runner-online.py`
+   `python part-03-runner.py`
-4. Ensure the worker starts correctly and connects to the cluster.
+5. Ensure the worker starts correctly and connects to the cluster.
-5. Open another terminal and navigate to the `clients` folder inside the `python` directory.
+6. Open another terminal and navigate to the `clients` folder inside the `python` directory.
-6. Start a process instance using:
+7. Start a process instance using:
    `python start-image-production-process.py mid-1`
-7. To continue the instance, run: python send-image-rendering-message.py mid-1 iid-1 0.4
+8. To continue the instance, run:
+   `python send-image-rendering-message.py mid-1 iid-1 0.4`

    > The value `0.4` indicates low image quality.
 After enhancement, it becomes `0.6`, which still falls below the 0.7 threshold, triggering a business error.

-8. Go to Operate and verify the path taken.
+9. Go to Operate and verify the path taken.
-9. Watch the printout from your worker:
+10. Watch the printout from your worker:

        📦 Thumbnails Production Worker in action with variables: {'imageId': 'iid-1', 'modelId': 'mid-1', 'imageRenderingQuality': 0.4, 'imageEnhancementQuality': 0.6000000000000001}
        🖼️ Processing image: iid-1